Apache Subversion 1.15 Release Notes

 • Send-Full: Sends the complete content of each locally modified file.

-Once downloaded, Subversion keeps a file's pristine locally cached in the working copy, so that further operations on the file will not download it from the repository again.
-It keeps the pristine until one of these operations either restores the file to an unmodified state or detects that the file is no longer modified.
+Once downloaded, Subversion keeps a file's pristine locally cached in the working copy administrative directory so that further operations on the file will not download it from the repository again.
+Subversion keeps the pristine until an operation either restores the file to an unmodified state or detects that the file is no longer modified.
 For example, commit and revert will immediately discard the pristine of each file they operated on, because that file will no longer be locally modified, whereas diff will discard the pristine only if it finds there are no differences.

 Note 1: At the beginning of a given operation, Subversion will download missing pristines of at least the files that this particular operation will use.
 It may download those of other files too, that this particular operation will not use.
 For example, in the initial implementation of this feature, Subversion considers all potential files in the smallest subtree that spans all the target files of the operation.
 The details of this behaviour are subject to change before and after the feature is released.